From July 19th 2021, British Cycling changed their COVID 19 guidance. Full information about the updated guidance can be

 The primary goal of our club rides is to ride safely in cohesive groups whilst obeying the Highway Code.
 We respectfully ask all riders to help with this goal when riding in the group and all riding is done at your OWN risk.

-NC&TC Rides are free to all club members and take place every Saturday.
+NC&TC Rides are free to all club members and take place every Saturday and Sunday's.

 We welcome all guests to join us on our club rides, but after three “free rides” and you feel you would like to carry on riding with NC&TC, we would kindly ask you become a member.